-Designating a beneficiary ensures your property is distributed according to your wishes after you die.
-This usually means naming beneficiaries in your will, but it can also apply to:
+Designating a beneficiary ensures your property will be distributed according to your wishes after your passing.
+This usually means naming beneficiaries in your will or trust, but it can also apply to:

 - Life insurance: Choosing a beneficiary ensures your life insurance policy’s death benefit is disbursed according to your wishes.
 Life insurance beneficiaries can be revocable, meaning subject to change, or irrevocable, meaning they’re a permanent heir.
 Only the owner of a life insurance policy can change revocable beneficiaries.
 If they wish to change an irrevocable beneficiary, it has to be done with the consent of that beneficiary.

 - Retirement accounts: There are two types of beneficiaries related to retirement accounts:

 - Eligible designated beneficiaries: These can be a surviving spouse, minor child of the account holder, friend/family member not more than 10 years younger than the account owner or a disabled/chronically ill person.

 - Designated beneficiaries: These are entities or persons who don’t fit into the eligible beneficiary category and have less priority than eligible designated beneficiaries.
 This means that during the distribution of assets, designated beneficiaries are considered lower in the order of precedence, and their claims or rights may be addressed only after the needs of eligible beneficiaries have been satisfied.